Selling on Facebook is easy using the Shops feature included with every free Facebook Business Page.

 After you have a Facebook Shop, you can boost your store visibility by adding Marketplace as a sales channel.
 According to Facebook data, more than one in three US Facebook users buy and sell on Marketplace each month.
 Facebook Marketplace used to be a peer-to-peer shopping marketplace but has expanded to include merchant selling.

 Easily add Marketplace as a sales channel by following the steps outlined below.
-Note that some steps may vary depending on the ecommerce platform you are using.
+Note that some steps may vary depending on the ecommerce platform you use.
 We recommend that you check your partner platform or connector for instructions as well.

 Note: Store inventory and order management will still be managed through Shopify but payouts will be processed and sent from Facebook.